| |

-Quotes on history (and fiction)
+Quotes on history and historical fiction

 "I think that all of us who write about the past feel a deep and haunting connection with it.
 Socrates said that all knowledge is possessed by the soul and it's just a matter of remembering it.
 I believe that to be true." — Karen Essex